jthingelstad/thingles.github.io/_posts/2007/2007-03-23-minnebar-2007-on-april-21st.md

 ![minnebar-logo-med.png]({{ site.url }}{% link /assets/posts/2007/minnebar-logo-med.png %})

 If you are curious, Minnebar is the close relative of [Minnedemo](http://barcamp.org/MinneDemo).
 Minnedemo is focused on demo's and occurs twice a year, just for an evening.
-The most recent one was the [Holiday Minnedemo]{% link _posts/2006/2006-10-14-holiday-minnedemo.md %}.
+The most recent one was the [Holiday Minnedemo]({{site.url}}{% link _posts/2006/2006-10-14-holiday-minnedemo.md %}).
 Minnebar is a complete conference and is focused on topics, taking a full day.